Drieam/LtiLauncher/README.md

 # Lti Launcher
 An extraction layer to simplify the setup and launching of LTI tools.
-In the most basic form, the launcher launches the requestes tool in the context of the logged in user.
-The logged in user is fetched from a [OIDC](https://openid.net/connect/) server.
+In the most basic form, the launcher launches the requested tool in the context of the logged-in user.
+The logged-in user is fetched from a [OIDC](https://openid.net/connect/) server.
 Other contexts (like course / assignment) should be provided by the platform through a signed [JWT](https://jwt.io/) in the query parameter of the request.

 ### Setup flow
-Administrators can login on the admin interface of the launcher via fixed [basic http authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+Administrators can log in on the admin interface of the launcher via fixed [basic HTTP authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

-In this interface the administrators can manage and add the available tools and setup the [OIDC](https://openid.net/connect/) server.
-The main setup of a platform will therefore consist of:
+In this interface, the administrators can manage and add the available tools and set up the [OIDC](https://openid.net/connect/) server.
+The main setup of a platform will, therefore, consist of:

 - **name** Name of the platform
-- **open_id_connect_service_url** The main url of the OIDC server
+- **open_id_connect_service_url** The main URL of the OIDC server
 - **open_id_client_id** The registered client id
-- **public_key_url** The url with a list of the allowed public keys for signing the context parameter(s).
+- **public_key_url** The URL with a list of the allowed public keys for signing the context parameter(s).
 The canvas LMS has a [nice example](https://canvas.instructure.com/api/lti/security/jwks) of such an endpoint.

 For each tool, the launcher requires: